aatmunbaxi/site/content/computing/doom-config.md

 #### Cleanup `org-directory` of log files from export {#cleanup-org-directory-of-log-files-from-export}

 \LaTeX generates a bunch of log files and extraneous files during its compilation process which can really clutter the compile directory quickly.
-This code adds the relevant file extensions to org's log file extension list, and so it will clean them up after the export process is finish.
+This code adds the relevant file extensions to org&rsquo;s log file extension list, and so it will clean them up after the export process is finish.

 \LaTeX: